AtzoriMarco/InSituPackage/README.md

 ## Introduction

-ADD SMALL DESCRIPTION INCLUDING VERSIONS AND TEST CASE
+ADD SMALL DESCRIPTION INCLUDING VERSIONS

 The present document is organized as follows: 1) description of the adaptor and the interface in *Nek5000*, 2) instructions for building and 3) how to run a test case.